 Expertise of leading businessethics scholars (Prof Dr Dr Karl Homann, Prof Dr Josef Wieland, Prof Dr Andreas Suchanek, and many others)

-The aim of the program is to produce theoretically grounded, yet practically relevant contributions toward responsible business management in the context of global competition, and thereby to shape the discourse within academia, corporations, and the general public.
+The aim of the programme is to produce theoretically grounded, yet practically relevant contributions towards responsible business management in the context of global competition, and thereby to shape the discourse within academia, corporations, and the general public.

 |Tel:||+49 7541 6009-2264|

 |Fax:||+49 7541 6009-1499|

 |Fax:||+49 7541 6009-1299|